seapagan/sp-build/README.md

-# Skeleton Webpack setup for simple development <!-- omit in toc -->
+# SPBuild - Webpack build system for simple development <!-- omit in toc -->

 This is a setup for plain HTML/CSS/JS coding, when using a Library or Framework is too much.
 It gives a real-time update in development mode and optimized,